 The quickest and easiest way to respond to your form is online at householdresponse.com/wandsworth.
 You need the security codes on the form or email we sent to complete this.

-Where possible please use the online, phone or text services, as this will save the council money.
-If you do not have access to a phone or the internet, you can complete the form and return it to Electoral Services in the reply envelope provided (postage is free).
+Where possible please use the online response service, as this will save the council money.
+If you do not have access to a phone or the internet, you can complete the form and return it by post to Electoral Services.

-By law, we must send a Household Enquiry Form to every residential address each year.
+By law, we must contact every residential address each year.
 This provides us with updated information about who is living at each address (including any 16 or 17 year olds).
 This information is then used to invite unregistered residents to register to vote, and to remove names of electors who are no longer living at the address.